Young survivors: cancer and fertility

 In recent years, various treatments have been developed to improve the chances of fertility preservation in girls and boys.
 These procedures can be used individually or in combination, depending on the specific diagnosis.
 Since 2019, the costs for the collection and freezing of gametes for post-pubertal children have been covered by health insurance companies.
 For children before puberty, the parents still have to pay for fertility-preserving measures.
 Since the majority of children affected by cancer are younger than four years old, this covers a lot of cases.
 Costs that may arise after therapy, such as the preventive removal of eggs in the event of an impending premature menopause or IVF in adulthood, are not covered either.
-That means that wanting children can become not only a question of fertility but also of finances – a critical situation for those affected.
+That means that wanting children can become not only a question of fertility but also of finances.
+A 29-year-old survivor describes her situation as follows: “If you actually survive cancer, you think the worst is over.
+But over the years you notice that in some way or another the illness is going to be with you for the rest of your life.
+Not least, when you decide you would like children yourself and you find out that the disease may have affected your fertility and that there are significant costs to be faced.”

 Body image, sexuality and partnership

 Four out of five children and adolescents nowadays survive cancer, but at least 80 per cent of the survivors have to struggle with late effects of the disease and therapy.
 These include, among other things, psychosexual problems that can have a limiting effect on their quality of life.
-It is often the visible signs, such as being small, thinning hair or scars and sexual dysfunction, that can make it more difficult for survivors to develop a positive attitude towards their body and themselves.
+It is often the visible traces, such as growth disorders, thinning hair or scars and sexual dysfunction, that can make it more difficult for survivors to develop a positive attitude towards their body and themselves.
 Those affected may be particularly challenged when it comes to opening up to relationships in the first place, looking for a partner and perhaps starting a family of their own later on.
 As survivors often feel ashamed or perhaps do not have sufficient knowledge, questions, fears and concerns they have often remain unaddressed.
 Even though the need for learning about such problems is growing, there are still too few contact points offering combined fertility and sexual therapy counselling for survivors.
+Find more information here.